maxammann/maplibre-architecture/Android-debugging-with-remote-GDB.md

 1. Open a terminal
 2. Run `adb forward tcp:5039 localfilesystem:/data/data/com.mapbox.mapboxgl.app/debug-pipe`
 3. Run `adb shell run-as com.mapbox.mapboxgl.app /data/data/com.mapbox.mapboxgl.app/lib/gdbserver.so +debug-pipe --attach 31834`.
 Replace `31834` with the process ID from earlier.
-_(you will need to do this each time you restart the add as the PID will change)_
+_(You will need to do this each time you restart the app as the PID will change)_

 You should see:
 `Attached; pid = 31834